ngmnduc/Personal-Finance-Management-Web-Application-with-Automated-Transaction-Recognition/README.md

 ## Overview

-**Finman** is a comprehensive personal finance web application tailored for individuals tracking their expenses and small merchants managing bulk receipt scanning.
+**Finman** is a personal finance web application for individuals tracking their expenses and small merchants managing bulk receipt scanning.
 It eliminates manual data entry by introducing a powerful, intelligent, and hybrid data ingestion pipeline that automatically extracts transaction details from bank transfer screenshots or PDFs.

 ### Why Finman?